nicavasquez00-cpu/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 ## 1. Brief Overview

-Amazon Web Services (AWS) is a cloud computing platform developed by Amazon that provides a wide range of on-demand cloud services over the internet.
-It offers computing, storage, databases, networking, security, and other services that organizations can use without having to maintain all of their own physical infrastructure.
+Amazon Web Services (AWS) is a public cloud computing platform developed by Amazon.
+It provides different cloud services for computing, storage, networking, databases, security, artificial intelligence, machine learning, analytics, and application development.
+AWS allows organizations to use cloud resources on demand without having to purchase and maintain all of their own physical hardware.

+AWS is widely used by startups, enterprises, government agencies, and technology companies.
+One of its major strengths is scalability because organizations can increase or decrease their cloud resources depending on their workload.
+AWS also uses a pay-as-you-go pricing model, allowing organizations to pay for the resources they use.

 ## 2. Global Infrastructure

-AWS has a global infrastructure made up of geographic Regions and Availability Zones.
-An AWS Region is a separate geographic area where AWS operates its infrastructure.
-Each Region contains multiple isolated Availability Zones that are connected through high-bandwidth, low-latency networks.
-This structure helps organizations build applications that are highly available and fault tolerant.
-AWS also provides Local Zones that place selected cloud resources closer to end users for applications that require low latency.
+AWS operates a large global cloud infrastructure designed to provide reliable and low-latency services.
+Its infrastructure is organized into Regions, Availability Zones, and Edge Locations.

+An AWS Region is a geographical location containing multiple data centers.
+Organizations can choose a Region based on factors such as user location, latency, legal requirements, and disaster recovery needs.

+Each AWS Region contains multiple Availability Zones.
+Availability Zones are physically separate data centers connected through high-speed and low-latency networks.
+Using multiple Availability Zones can improve high availability, fault tolerance, disaster recovery, and business continuity.

+AWS also uses Edge Locations, which are locations used mainly by Amazon CloudFront to deliver frequently accessed content closer to users.
+This helps reduce latency and improve the performance of websites and applications.

 ## 3. Cloud Management Console

-The AWS Management Console is a web-based interface used to access and manage AWS services.
-Through the console, users can create and configure cloud resources, monitor services, manage security settings, and view their AWS environment without relying only on command-line tools.
+The AWS Management Console is a web-based graphical interface used to manage AWS cloud resources.
+Through the console, users can launch virtual machines, configure storage, create virtual networks, manage databases, monitor resources, manage user permissions, and view billing information.

+The console is useful for beginners and administrators because AWS services can be accessed and managed through a web browser without relying only on command-line tools.

 ## 4. Four Core Services

 ### Amazon EC2

-Amazon Elastic Compute Cloud (EC2) provides resizable computing capacity in the AWS Cloud.
-It allows users to launch and manage virtual servers for running applications.
+Amazon Elastic Compute Cloud (EC2) provides virtual servers for running applications in the AWS Cloud.
+Users can create and manage virtual machines based on the computing requirements of their applications.

 ### Amazon S3

-Amazon Simple Storage Service (S3) provides object storage for storing and retrieving different types of data.
-It can be used for files, backups, application data, and other digital content.
+Amazon Simple Storage Service (S3) is an object storage service used to store files, backups, media, website assets, and other types of data.
+It provides scalable and reliable cloud storage.

 ### Amazon RDS

-Amazon Relational Database Service (RDS) makes it easier to set up, operate, and scale relational databases in the cloud.
-It can be used for applications that require a managed database.
+Amazon Relational Database Service (RDS) is a managed relational database service.
+It helps organizations operate databases without having to manage all of the underlying database infrastructure themselves.
+It can be used for business systems, e-commerce applications, and enterprise applications.

 ### AWS IAM

-AWS Identity and Access Management (IAM) helps organizations control access to AWS resources.
-It allows administrators to manage users, permissions, roles, and access policies.
+AWS Identity and Access Management (IAM) is used to manage users, roles, permissions, and access policies.
+It helps organizations control who can access AWS resources and what actions they are allowed to perform.

 ## 5. Three Advantages

 ### Scalability

-AWS allows organizations to increase or decrease computing resources depending on their requirements.
-This is useful for businesses whose workloads change over time.
+AWS allows organizations to increase or decrease computing resources based on workload requirements.
+This makes it useful for applications that experience changing numbers of users or varying amounts of traffic.

-### Global Availability
+### Global Infrastructure

-AWS provides infrastructure in different geographic locations around the world.
-Organizations can select Regions that are appropriate for their users and operational requirements.
+AWS has Regions and Availability Zones located in different parts of the world.
+Organizations can choose appropriate locations to improve application performance, availability, and disaster recovery.

 ### Wide Range of Services

-AWS offers many cloud services covering areas such as computing, storage, databases, networking, security, and application development.
-This allows organizations to build different types of applications using one cloud platform.
+AWS provides a large collection of services covering computing, storage, networking, databases, security, AI, machine learning, analytics, and development.
+This allows organizations to build many different types of cloud solutions using one platform.

 ## 6. Typical Enterprise Use Cases

-AWS can be used by enterprises for hosting websites and applications, storing and backing up data, running databases, developing and testing software, and building scalable business systems.
-Its global infrastructure and range of services also make it suitable for organizations that need highly available and scalable cloud environments.
+AWS is commonly used by enterprises for hosting websites and applications, storing files and backups, running business databases, developing and testing software, and creating scalable business systems.

+For example, an enterprise web application can use Amazon EC2 for computing, Amazon S3 for file storage, Amazon RDS for database management, and AWS IAM for authentication and access control.

 ## 7. Screenshot